humn-ai/tf-mod-aws-aurora-secret-rotation/README.md

 [![README Header][logo]][website]

-# tf-mod-aws-mysql-secret-rotation
+# tf-mod-aws-aurora-secret-rotation

 ## Module description

-Use the `tf-mod-aws-mysql-secret-rotation` module to create all the resources to store and rotate a MySQL or Aurora password using the AWS Secrets Manager service.
+Use the `tf-mod-aws-aurora-secret-rotation` module to create all the resources to store and rotate a Aurora password using the AWS Secrets Manager service.